 York Theatre Royal.
 Tuesday 22nd November, 2016.

-The interpretive dance opener was certainly engaging, but then the actors broke the fourth wall, had a little banter with the audience and then launched back into character; the muddled start left me wondering exactly which style the production would follow.
-The answer proved to be both and neither- perhaps that was by design and this was intended to be an indiscernable hybrid, or maybe I just missed the keystone to a high brow approach, but I just felt that as a whole, while having a very strong, talented duo leading it, the production lacked clarity and clear direction.
-Freedom with chronology and selections are all well and good under the tag line ‘Director’s Cut’, but I felt that the selections and the choices for presenting them could have been much more effective.
+The interpretive dance opener is certainly engaging, but then the actors break the fourth wall, have a little banter with the audience and then launch back into character; such a muddled start left me wondering exactly which style the production would follow.
+The answer proved to be both and neither.
+Perhaps that is by design, and this was intended to be an indiscernible hybrid, or maybe I just missed the keystone to a high brow approach, but as a whole, while having a very strong, talented duo leading it, the production lacks clarity and clear direction.
+Freedom with chronology and selections are all well and good under the tag line ‘Director’s Cut’, but the selections and the choices for presenting them could be much more effective.

-I was impressed by the ‘poor theatre’ basic wooden furniture and the lack of any real indicator of setting.
-I was fascinated by the nine strips of fabric dangling from the ceiling and envisioned their use as a possible silks display or some such impressive physical theatre.
-The blocks were used brilliantly; for comical hiding places, podiums, chairs, surreal, non-specific leaning posts, banquet table etc. The fabric, on the other hand, seemed to serve no real purpose, symbolic or otherwise- they were simply hooked together in threes and then attached to hooks on the set.
-It’s possible that they were intended to represent Burnam Wood, but not with any real certainty.
-There were a number of clever design tricks though, such as casting the audience as the non-verbal witches, the use of dolls as additional characters, and having lines for the audience members cajoled onto the stage for the banquet scene; Lady Macbeth simply cueing the civilians with ‘speak, 1!
-One particular success, for me, was the chilling final scream of Lady Macbeth, which provides the gust with which the candle she holds is outed- a beautifully executed moment, and very effective.
+There are a number of clever design tricks though, such as casting the audience as the non-verbal witches, the use of dolls as additional characters, and having lines for the audience members cajoled onto the stage for the banquet scene; Lady Macbeth simply cueing the civilians with ‘speak, 1!’
+One particular point of success is the chilling final scream of Lady Macbeth, which provides the gust with which the candle she holds is outed- a beautifully executed moment, and very effective.

-To be clear, I’m not a purist; I’ve seen many modern productions of Shakespeare’s plays and I have found them to be innovative, refreshing and thoroughly enjoyable.
-Oddsocks and Propeller are two companies that have recently produced brilliant contemporary productions, complete with ad-libs, modernisation and surreal physicality.
-I will always applaud efforts to engage modern audiences with the bard, without exception, and I applaud this production and company for taking on a play as complex as ‘Macbeth’, tackling it as a two-person extravaganza, and evidently working hard to make it as ground-breakingly different and engaging as possible.
-It was certainly different, and the talented cast put the ‘furious’, ‘extreme’ and ‘claustrophobic’ descriptors centre stage, but I maintain that too much of the promised glory wasn’t seen yesterday.
-I feel the advertising was misleading, at least in part, the confusing combinations of styles, and the questionable interpretations of some of the key scenes, made this quite difficult to keep up with and enjoy.
-What I did enjoy most were the gripping, passionate performances in some of the more stark scenes; I can’t fault the actors, I can’t fault the ambition when it comes to modernisation, but in this case, like the protagonist, the production appears to have ‘vaulting ambition, which o’erleaps itself’.
+To be clear, I’m not a purist.
+I applaud this production and company for taking on a play as complex as ‘Macbeth’, tackling it as a two-person extravaganza, and evidently working hard to make it as ground-breakingly different and engaging as possible.
+It’s certainly different, and the talented cast put the ‘furious’, ‘extreme’ and ‘claustrophobic’ descriptors centre stage, but I maintain that too much of the promised glory doesn’t materialise.
+I can’t fault the actors, I can’t fault the ambition when it comes to modernisation, but in this case, like the protagonist, the production appears to have ‘vaulting ambition, which o’erleaps itself’.